rexray/rexray/.docs/user-guide/storage-providers.md

 using `scaleio` as the driver name.

 ### Troubleshooting
+- Verify your parameters for `system`, `protectionDomain`, and `storagePool` are correct.
+- Verify that have the ScaleIO SDC service installed with `rpm -qa EMC-ScaleIO-sdc`
+- Verify that the following command returns the local SDC GUID `/opt/emc/scaleio/sdc/bin/drv_cfg --query_guid`.
-Ensure that you are able to open a TCP connection to the gateway with the address that you will be supplying below in the `gateway_ip` parameter.
+- Ensure that you are able to open a TCP connection to the gateway with the address that you will be supplying below in the `gateway_ip` parameter.
 For example `telnet gateway_ip 443` should open a successful connection.
 Removing the `EMC-ScaleIO-gateway` package and reinstalling can force re-creation of self-signed certs which may help resolve gateway problems.
 Also try restarting the gateway with `service scaleio-gateway restart`.
+- Ensure that you have the correct authentication credentials for the gateway.
+This can be done with a curl login.
+You should receive an authentication token in return.
+`curl --insecure --user admin:XScaleio123 https://gw_ip:443/api/login`

 ### Examples
 Below is a full `config.yml` file that works with ScaleIO.